 DESCRIPTION

+"This is a status variable.

+It is written by the SME when a management report is completed.

-"This attribute indicates the bandwidth at the -3dB roll-off point of the interference signal in 5 kHz.
+This attribute indicates the bandwidth at the -3dB roll-off point of the interference signal in 5 kHz.
 When bandwidth of the interference signal is unknown, the field is set to 65 535.
 When bandwidth of the interference signal is equal or greater than 65 534 the field is set to 65 534.
 If no collocated interference is present the field is set to 0."

 ::= { dot11WNMColocInterfReportEntry 12 }